public-awesome/stargaze/x/curating/spec/README.md

 ### MsgUpvote

-Every transaction on Stakebird includes a deposit which could be slashed by governance for bad behavior.
+Every transaction on Stargaze includes a deposit which could be slashed by governance for bad behavior.
 This helps keep the network honest.

 The amount of vote credits (`VoteAmount`) is quadratically associated to `VoteNum`, and is used for the upvote amount.